Blue-footed booby

 The blue-footed booby usually lays one to three eggs at a time.
 The species practices asynchronous hatching, in contrast to many other species whereby incubation begins when the last egg is laid and all chicks hatch together.
 This results in a growth inequality and size disparity between siblings, leading to facultative siblicide in times of food scarcity.
 This makes the blue-footed booby an important model for studying parent–offspring conflict and sibling rivalry.

 Taxonomy

-The blue-footed booby was described by the French naturalist Alphonse Milne-Edwards in 1882 under the current binomial name Sula nebouxii.
+The blue-footed booby was described by French naturalist Alphonse Milne-Edwards in 1882 under the current binomial name Sula nebouxii.
 The specific epithet was chosen to honor the surgeon, naturalist, and explorer Adolphe-Simon Neboux (1806–1844).
-There are two recognized subspecies:
+The two recognized subspecies are: